Inamullah Niazi: Political career

 He quit PML-N in 2012 and joined Pakistan Tehreek-e-Insaf (PTI).

 He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-48 (Bhakkar-II) in by-polls held in November 2014.
 In February 2015, he re-joined PML-N.

 Family

-He is the cousin of former Pakistani Prime Minister Imran Khan and brother of Hafeez Ullah Niazi and Najeebullah Khan Niazi.
+He is a cousin of former Pakistani Prime Minister Imran Khan and brother of Hafeez Ullah Niazi, Irfan Ullah Khan Niazi and Najeebullah Khan Niazi.